jayoung/Rtest_and_Rnotes/README.md

 [`tinytable`](https://vincentarelbundock.github.io/tinytable/)

-`gt` can make [multicolumn tables](https://viz.aweatherman.com/viz/538-caption/plot.html), i.e. can wrap a very long table.
+`gt` - see [Rscripts/table_display_gt_demo.md](Rscripts/table_display_gt_demo.md).
+It can make [multicolumn tables](https://viz.aweatherman.com/viz/538-caption/plot.html), i.e. can wrap a very long table.
 That same [tutorial](https://viz.aweatherman.com/viz/538-caption/plot.html) shows how to make a multicolumn table, how to include little logos withiin each cell, and how to make a nice-looking two-part footnote.

 (and I think some others)